 In recent years, there have been a substantial number of judicial decisions of homologation of Spanish schemes.
 Many of these procedures have already been contested and objected to, because the SIA did not provide a clear solution for some complex situations and, therefore, the matter was subject to interpretation.
 Many of these controversial issues have been resolved by Spanish courts, and the framework is now much better defined, particularly, due to Royal Decree Law 1/2020, of 5 May, approving the Compiled Insolvency Statute (TRLC), which incorporates such case law and principles.
-The TRLC will be in force as of 1 September 2020.
+The TRLC entered into force as of 1 September 2020.

-There is a useful public register - the Insolvency Register - that allows anyone to check the status of any Spanish entity involved in insolvency proceedings and its judicial resolutions online (see https://www.publicidadconcursal.es/concursal-web/).
+There is a useful public register - the Insolvency Register - that allows anyone to check the status of any Spanish entity involved in insolvency proceedings and its judicial resolutions online.2 i Introduction to the insolvency regime

-II GENERAL INTRODUCTION TO THE RESTRUCTURING AND INSOLVENCY LEGAL FRAMEWORK i Introduction to the insolvency regime
+II GENERAL INTRODUCTION TO THE RESTRUCTURING AND INSOLVENCY LEGAL FRAMEWORK

-The SIA has been recently amended (by the TRLC).
+The SIA was amended (by the TRLC) in 2020.
 This has not been a real amendment, but is a systematisation of the law (needed after the different reforms carried out during the 17 years that have passed since SIA was approved).
 It has also included some (not all) of the case law from the Supreme Court.
-Although the TRLC will not enter into force until 1 September 2020, the references below are to the amended SIA.